Riandra4trend/CompfestAIC/Listing Agent Blog.md

 **2. Structural Collapse**, Listing pages are defined by repetition—hundreds of product cards or table rows.
 We don't need to read every item to know a list exists.
 Our cleaner generates an "Element Signature" for each node (tag + class + attributes).
 When it detects long runs of identical signatures (e.g., 50 repeated div.product-card), it collapses them into a single placeholder.
 This preserves the structure of the list while reducing HTML size by up to 90%.

-Once we obtained a clean HTML structure, a challenge remained: truncation could unintentionally remove important pagination elements.
-Through extensive research, we found that most pagination elements naturally appear near the bottom of the HTML document.
+Once we obtained a clean HTML structure, one challenge remained: truncation could unintentionally remove critical pagination elements.
+Based on our research across 1,356 websites, we found that 98% of “Next” buttons and other pagination controls are located at the bottom of the HTML document.
+To maintain optimal speed, accuracy, and completeness, we therefore apply a length threshold that preserves the bottom portion of the HTML, ensuring these navigation elements are retained.

-{Placeholder: Percentage data graphic showing how often navigation appears within the bottom 20% of the HTML vs the top 80%}

-To maintain stability in speed, accuracy, and completeness, we apply a threshold on HTML length while preserving content from the end upward, ensuring that pagination elements are always captured.
-Our analysis of thousands of websites confirmed a key pattern that navigation logic almost always resides within the bottom portion of the document.
-Building on this insight, we implement a bottom Focused strategy.
-Instead of feeding the whole cleaned document to the model, we pass the HTML through a specialized funnel that reduces the document to its essential structural components, isolating the specific segment where navigation controls physically render.
+This large-scale analysis revealed a consistent pattern: pagination and navigation logic almost always reside in the lower segments of the document.
+Building on this insight, we adopt a bottom-focused extraction strategy.
+Instead of feeding the entire cleaned HTML to the model, we route the document through a specialized funnel that preserves only the essential structural components—specifically isolating the segment where navigation controls are physically rendered.
+This guarantees reliable detection of pagination while keeping processing efficient and robust.

 > *{Placeholder: Diagram showing the pipeline: Raw HTML -> Noise Elimination -> Structural Collapse -> Footer-Focused Context -> Classification Engine}*